If you are unable to follow the link to Submit Sample please disable AdBlocker and try again.

 BSc MSc PhD

-Dr Gerard Barrett is a Research Fellow in the School of Natural and Built Environment.
-He is responsible for the operation, optimization and maintenance of the accelerator mass spectrometer (NEC 0.5 MeV) at 14CHRONO.
+Dr Gerard Barrett is the AMS Unit Manager and Deputy Director of 14CHRONO.
+He is responsible for the operation, optimization and maintenance of the accelerator mass spectrometer (MICADAS).
+He is also responsible for the operation, maintenance and development of the ramped pyroxidation system.
 Gerard has a background in experimental and atomic physics and has completed a masters and doctorate in dating and chronology.
 Along with continual efforts to improve the accuracy and precision of the radiocarbon dates produced at 14CHRONO, he also conducts research into dating methods for anthropogenic materials such as mortars and ceramics.
 He also has a keen interest in early fired clay ceramics, the Mesolithic-Neolithic transition in Europe, and the use and interpretation of radiocarbon dates in chronology building.

 Michelle Thompson

-Michelle has been a Technician in the radiocarbon laboratory since 1993.
-Prior to the commissioning of the accelerator mass spectrometer, she was responsible for the operation of the liquid scintillation counters.
-She has also been involved in large-scale research projects providing dates and data analysis.
-Since 2009, Michelle has been responsible for the operation and maintenance of the isotope ratio mass spectrometer (EA-IRMS) and 14CHRONO’s carbon and nitrogen isotope analysis.
+Michelle is the Laboratory Manager for the radiocarbon laboratory.
+She has been a technician in the laboratory since 1993 and, prior to the commissioning of the accelerator mass spectrometer, she was responsible for the operation of the liquid scintillation counters.
+Michelle has also been involved in large-scale research projects providing dates and data analysis and, since 2009, she has been responsible for the operation and maintenance of the isotope ratio mass spectrometer (EA-IRMS) and 14CHRONO’s carbon and nitrogen isotope analysis.

 Michelle Thompson

-Michelle has been a Technician in the radiocarbon laboratory since 1993.
-Prior to the commissioning of the accelerator mass spectrometer, she was responsible for the operation of the liquid scintillation counters.
-She has also been involved in large-scale research projects providing dates and data analysis.
-Since 2009, Michelle has been responsible for the operation and maintenance of the isotope ratio mass spectrometer (EA-IRMS) and 14CHRONO’s carbon and nitrogen isotope analysis.
+Michelle is the Laboratory Manager for the radiocarbon laboratory.
+She has been a technician in the laboratory since 1993 and, prior to the commissioning of the accelerator mass spectrometer, she was responsible for the operation of the liquid scintillation counters.
+Michelle has also been involved in large-scale research projects providing dates and data analysis and, since 2009, she has been responsible for the operation and maintenance of the isotope ratio mass spectrometer (EA-IRMS) and 14CHRONO’s carbon and nitrogen isotope analysis.

 Julia Simpson